acm-sfsu/sfsu.acm.org/readme.md

 If using [pelican-plugins/share_post](https://github.com/getpelican/pelican-plugins/tree/master/share_post) need `beautifulsoup4`.
 Get with `pip install beautifulsoup4`.

 If working on theme's CSS, will need [Sass](https://github.com/nex3/sass).
 Get with `gem install sass`.

+When the [pelican-plugins/liquid_tags](https://github.com/getpelican/pelican-plugins/tree/master/liquid_tags) plugin is in use, you'll need an [ipython](https://github.com/ipython/ipython) greater than 1.0.
+Download source, or wheel.